 - Electronic case report form development with DM staff

-- Customized reporting for Cancer Center, CTO, Programs, Studies, PIs
+- Customized reporting for Cancer Center, CTSU, Programs, Studies, PIs

 - Data migrations to Velos eResearch from Excel, Access, etc